Aims

 Year Overview

 In Year 8, students explore the concept of ‘pathways’, learning about the decisions they will make in the years ahead.
 Particular attention is paid to GCSE options, post-16 and post-18 study options.
-This work culminates in a university campus and city visit in the summer term.

 Students continue to be exposed to careers widely, with greater attention paid to the requirements of particular jobs or sectors.
 They begin to build awareness of labour market information, and how jobs in the future may change, or may not even exist yet.